vdt/corda/docs/source/soft-locking.rst

 Violation of a soft lock would result in a double spend being created and rejected by the notary.

 Soft locks are automatically applied to coin selection (eg. cash spending) to ensure that no two transactions attempt to spend the same fungible states.
-The outcome of such an eventuality will result in an ``InsuficientBalanceException`` for one of the requesters if there are insufficient number of fungible states available to satisfy both requests.
+The outcome of such an eventuality will result in an ``InsufficientBalanceException`` for one of the requesters if there are insufficient number of fungible states available to satisfy both requests.

 .. note:: The Cash Contract schema table is now automatically generated upon node startup as Coin Selection now uses
-          this table to ensure correct locking and selection of states to satisty minimum requested spending amounts.
+          this table to ensure correct locking and selection of states to satisfy minimum requested spending amounts.

 In addition, the ``VaultService`` exposes a number of functions a developer may use to explicitly reserve, release and query soft locks associated with states as required by their CorDapp application logic: